-There are other surgical options to a gastric bypass.
+There are other surgical options to a sleeve gastrectomy.

-- Gastric banding Inserting an adjustable silicone band around the upper part of your stomach. - Shortening your digestive tract Cutting away some of your bowel to limit how many calories and nutrients your body can absorb. - Sleeve gastrectomy Reducing the size of your stomach to a short tube shape.
+• Gastric banding - Inserting an adjustable silicone band around the upper part of your stomach.

+• Shortening your digestive tract - Cutting away some of your bowel to limit how many calories and nutrients your body can absorb.

+Gastric bypass (also called Roux-en-Y) -Stapling your stomach to create a smaller stomach 'pouch' and then bypassing the rest of your stomach and part of your bowel.
 Gastric banding has fewer complications and there is a lower risk of developing serious complications.
 Recovery is usually faster, as the operation does not involve cutting your stomach or other parts of your digestive system but weight loss is slower.
 Gastric banding is less effective for people who eat high-calorie dense food (such as mashed potato, sweets and chocolate) and drink too many liquid calories (found in sugar-rich fruit juice, soft drinks, milkshakes and alcohol).
+The other surgical options change the way your digestive system works so there is a higher risk of developing long-term problems such as nutritional deficiencies and gallstones.

 It may be possible to have a gastric balloon, where an inflatable silicone balloon is inserted in your stomach to make you feel full sooner so that you eat less.
 A gastric balloon has fewer complications as the procedure does not involve any surgery but a gastric balloon can stay in place for only up to nine months.
 Although you should achieve some initial weight loss, the weight loss is not as much and is slower compared to the surgical options.